h9lk/mastercomfig/docs/next_steps/quick_fixes.md

 ## TF2 exits on startup

 Make sure you don't have any infinite loops caused by an `exec autoexec` in your custom configs (like in your `autoexec.cfg`).
 Additionally, make sure your custom configs don't contain `quit`, and that your launch options don't contain `+quit`.

-## Preloading animation and/or model mods not working or crashing

-If you're trying to preload a mod to bypass `sv_pure`, async disk loading has been found to be incompatible with this.
-Make sure you do not have `mod_support=off` in your `modules.cfg` to avoid enabling some async disk loading features.
-The `mod_support` module is enabled in all presets by default.

-You may also want to preload mods with the `dynamic_background=itemtest` module. **If** you are using yttrium's viewmodels, use `dynamic_background=preload` instead.

-Optionally, you may delete any `autoexec.cfg` files created automatically in TF2's `cfg` folder by the yttrium's viewmodels program.
-These won't conflict with mastercomfig, since files in VPKs will always be chosen over files in the `cfg` folder.

 ## TF2 crashing on a custom map